siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1780-how-to-install-nodejs-18-on-almalinux-a-step-by-step-guide.md

 ---
-title:
+title: "How to Install Node.js 18 on AlmaLinux: A Step-by-Step Guide"
-linkTitle:
+linkTitle: Install Node.js 18
-description:
+description: This detailed guide will walk you through installing Node.js 18 on AlmaLinux
-date:
+date: 2025-01-08T11:07:41.806Z
 weight: 1780
-slug:
+url: install-node-js-18-almalinux-step-step-guide
-draft: true
+draft: false
 tags:
   - AlmaLinux
 categories: